eldm-ethanmoore/CS351-project/README.md

 2. Start Apache and MySQL
 3. http://localhost/phpmyadmin
 4. Import CFG.sql into phpmyadmin
-5. Move php/loginPortal.php and repReport.php into C:/xampp/htdocs/
+5. Move all PHP files in the php folder into C:/xampp/htdocs/

 ## Start FrontEnd